BrunoMazorra/Paper-Summary/README.md

 ### Background

-- Smart contract:
+- Smart contract: Programs which are deployed on the blockchain public ledger and are executed in transactions and alter the state of the ledger atomically.
-- Decentralized Exchange:
+- Decentralized Exchange: Decentralized Exchanges (DEXs) are a category of Decentralized Finance (DeFi) protocol that allow the non-custodial exchange of digital assets.
+All trades are executed on-chain and are, thus, publicly verifiable.
+The policy that matches buyers and sellers (or traders and liquidity providers) is hard-coded in a smart contract
-- Rug pull:
+- Rug pull: Is a malicious operation or set of operations in the cryptocurrency industry where the developers abandon the project and take the investors’ funds as profits
-- Transaction graph:
+- Transaction graph: Weighted graph induced by token transactions.
-- HHI:
+- Herfindahl-Hirschman Index: A measure of market concentration and is used to calculate market competitiveness
-- Cluster coefficient:
+- Cluster coefficient: Is a measure of network segregation that captures the connections of individual nodes and their neighbors
 - Labelling:
 - Precision and recall:
 - ML classifier: